KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 <h3 class="header-branding">💰 Selling Price (a.k.a.
 Agreed-Upon Value)</h3>

-<p>The selling price in a car lease is the negotiated price of the car — just like when you buy one outright.
+The selling price in a car lease is the negotiated price of the car — just like when you buy one outright.
-It’s what you and the dealer agree the car is worth before any taxes, fees, or reductions are applied.</p>
+It’s what you and the dealer agree the car is worth before any taxes, fees, or reductions are applied.

 <h3 class="header-branding">💵 Gross Capitalized Cost</h3>
-<p>The Gross Capitalized Cost is the starting total amount the lease company uses before subtractting any down payment or credits.</p>
+The Gross Capitalized Cost is the starting total amount the lease company uses before subtractting any down payment or credits.

-<p>Think of it as:</p>
+Think of it as:
-<p>“Everything you’re choosing to finance through the lease.”</p>
+“Everything you’re choosing to finance through the lease.”

-<p>It includes the negotiated vehicle price (selling price) plus any extra costs you decide to roll into the lease.</p>
+It includes the negotiated vehicle price (selling price) plus any extra costs you decide to roll into the lease.

 <h3 class="header-branding">🧾 Cap cost reductions</h3>

-<p>Once you subtract any Cap Cost Reductions (down payment, trade-in, or rebates), you get your Adjusted/Net Cap Cost — the number actually used in your lease math.</p>
+Once you subtract any Cap Cost Reductions (down payment, trade-in, or rebates), you get your Adjusted/Net Cap Cost — the number actually used in your lease math.

 <h3 class="header-branding">🧾 Net (or Adjusted) Capitalized Cost</h3>
-<p>Net capitalized cost — also called adjusted cap cost — is the final amount you’re financing in your lease after all additions and reductions.</p>
+Net capitalized cost — also called adjusted cap cost — is the final amount you’re financing in your lease after all additions and reductions.

-<p>It’s basically the "loan amount" for a lease.</p>
+It’s basically the "loan amount" for a lease.

 <h3 class="header-branding">Net cap cost summary</h3>